chriskrycho/v5.chriskrycho.com/site/essays/the Leica Q2.md

 It would be impossibly expensive, of course.
 Sony hardware isn’t cheap in the first place, and Leica makes Sony look like a bargain.

 It also isn’t clear how such a thing would happen.
 Rare is the company that has the trifecta of great software chops (menus and operating systems), great firmware chops (auto-focus and friends), and great hardware chops (lens and sensor performance).
 Not just rare: surpassingly rare.
 I cannot think of any company with all three.
 Sony has mediocre software, great firmware, and good hardware.
 Leica has good software, mediocre firmware, and great hardware.
-It isn’t *impossible* to imagine Leica closing the gap on auto-focus and the like, but it isn’t in the company’s very traditional wheelhouse.
-Likewise, one can imagine Sony getting its act together on its menus, and doubling down on its lens-craft, but the return on investment doesn’t seem like it would be *that* high for the company, even in the medium term.
+It is not impossible to imagine Leica closing the gap on auto-focus and the like, but close: those capabilities simply are not in the company’s very traditional wheelhouse.
+Likewise, one can imagine Sony getting its act together on its menus, and doubling down on its lens-craft, but the return on investment doesn’t seem like it would be *that* high for the company, even in the medium term, and so the question would simply be: *Why?*

 So: a dream camera that is fated, I think, to remain a dream.
 It’s too bad, because a camera with Q2 (or M10/M11) sensibilities and style married to Sony’s auto-focus system would be an unbelievably compelling piece of hardware.